Optimization-based Sensitivity Analysis for Unmeasured Confounding using Partial Correlations: Simulation Study

 In order to construct sensitivity intervals, we generate bootstrap samples of the observed data and solve the corresponding optimization problems.
 Then, we use percentile, basic and BCa bootstrap \citep[chap.\ 5]{davison1997} to compute the lower and upper end of the sensitivity interval.
 This approach is compared to the heuristic sensitivity intervals described in Section \ref{sec:inference} as well as the oracle 90\% confidence interval, which could be computed if $U$ was observed.

 We simulate data for different sample sizes $n$ and repeat each such experiment 1000 times to compute the empirical coverage and length of the sensitivity/confidence intervals.
-(For $n=2000$, we do not compute BCa bootstrap intervals due to the high computational costs.)
 More specifically, we evaluate the empirical coverage of $\beta$ and the PIR for different sensitivity intervals and adapt the notion of length.
 In order to account for the fact that the length of typical confidence intervals approaches zero as $n\to \infty$ whereas the length of valid sensitivity intervals is lower bounded by the length of the PIR, we use the distance between the lower end of an interval and 1, when it covers 1, as length.

 The results of this simulation study are summarized in Table \ref{tab:sim-reg}.
 Both percentile and BCa bootstrap exhibit coverage of the PIR close to the envisaged level of 90\%; its coverage of $\beta$ is close to 95\%.
 The latter is expected as the true value of $\beta$ is the lower end of the PIR.
 By comparison, the empirical coverage of sensitivity intervals constructed via basic bootstrap is 5 to 10 percentage points below the required level.
 Hence, we use BCa bootstrap to construct sensitivity intervals in the data example in the main text.
 Moreover, this simulation study illustrates that heuristic sensitivity intervals do not possess frequentist coverage guarantees: the empirical coverage of the PIR is consistently below 50\%.
 Finally, we see that sensitivity intervals are substantially longer than the oracle confidence interval.
 We attribute the increased length to the uncertainty stemming from estimating the constraints.
 In this simulation study, we did not encounter cases where the estimated constraint set was empty on a bootstrap sample.